 FULL-TIME AND PART-TIME PLANS OF STUDY

 We offer flexible full-time and part-time plans of study to accommodate our students' diverse schedules.
 Classes meet once a week and can be taken on weekdays, evenings or Saturdays.
-An online M.S.W. program is also available for students who live more than 50 miles from the Fordham University campuses.
+An online M.S.W. program is also available for students who live in NY, NJ or CT.

 Full-time students can complete the degree in two years.
 Part-time students can finish their studies in three to four years.